nilern/monnit/README.md

 Monads, functors etc. for Clojure.

-## Market Differentiation
+## Why Yet Another Monads Library?

+* **Efficiency** (in space and time)
-* Less temporary allocations:
+    - Less temporary allocations:
-    - State, Reader etc. implement protocols directly instead of just wrapping fns to do the actual work.
+        * State, Reader etc. implement protocols directly instead of just wrapping fns to do the actual work.
-    - Instead of applicatives and currying, `fmap` is variadic and has several fixed arities as well.
+        * Instead of applicatives and currying, `fmap` is variadic and has several fixed arities as well.
-* No dynamic "monad context" Vars.
+    - No dynamic "monad context" Vars.
+* **No Magic** (simple vs. easy)
+    - No effort (e.g. dynamic Vars) is made to emulate the return type polymorphism of Haskell.
+    - No implicit conversions from e.g. `nil` or thrown exceptions to monadic error values.